azu/ejs-injection/README.md

 ejs allow to run any JavaScript code in template by design.

 If used incorrectly, It will cause RCE(Remote Code Execution) vulnerbility.
-It is not ejs problem, It is your application problemn.
+It is not ejs problem, It is your application problem.

 ## references